 Resource guarding in dogs, also called "possessive aggression," can be quite alarming and scary for a dog owner to experience.
 You go to grab a chew that your dog has whittled down to a tiny piece, so they don't swallow it — but are confronted with teeth-baring, growling, or even lunging and biting.
 Or perhaps you go to sit down next to your dog on the couch and get a hard stare and a low growl.
 This can — and should — send a chill down your spine.

 Resource guarding can happen between pets as well.
-A dog might act very possessive over their food bowl if another dog walks by.
+A dog may show food aggression if another dog walks by.
 Or they might even guard you from the other dog, especially if there are food items or toys involved.
-If you've recently brought home a new puppy or adopted dog, your other dog might be showing some new possessive behaviors around their toys and food.
+If you've recently brought home a new puppy or adopted dog, your other dog might be showing some new aggressive behaviors around their toys and food.

 What should you do if your dog is guarding their food bowl, chew toy, or space?
 Your reaction to the behavior can either help resolve your dog's resource guarding or make it worse.
 Let's look at why resource guarding in dogs happens, what you should do to prevent it, and what to do if your dog exhibits resource guarding.